itpplasma/f90wrap/PLAN.md

 **For merge:**
 - ✅ All existing files from master restored
 - ⏳ **100% of applicable examples work with --direct-c** (zero regressions)
-- ⏳ Full compatibility matrix documented in docs/direct-c-compatibility.md
+- ⏳ Compatibility matrix documented in docs/direct-c-compatibility.md (internal only)
   - List of all passing examples
   - List of skipped examples (with justification)
   - ZERO failing examples (all bugs fixed)
 - ⏳ No generated artifacts in branch
-- ⏳ Documentation complete (README, CHANGELOG)
+- ⏳ **Minimal documentation:**
+  - CLI help text includes --direct-c flag (already done in main.py)
+  - 3-line CHANGELOG entry
+  - **NO README changes, NO user guides**
 - ⏳ CI passing (runs ALL passing examples in both modes)
 - ⏳ Maintainer approval